2KAbhishek/entry/README.md

 export ENTRY_DIR="$HOME/Projects/Notes/Journal"
 ```

-If `ENTRY_DIR` is not configured you can either pass an arg or the current directory will be used for entries.
+If `ENTRY_DIR` is not configured you can either pass an arg, or the current directory will be used for entries.

 ### 🚀 Installation